Smashing Magazine ~ we smash you with the information that will make your life easier. really.

 3.2.
 Help, support, tooltips: static or dynamic?

-Sometimes the label of the input fields isn’t concrete enough; however, users need to have a sufficient understanding of the information they need to provide.
+Sometimes the label of the input fields isn’t specific enough; however, users need to have a sufficient understanding of the information they need to provide.
 Which characters are allowed in the username?
 How many characters should a password have?
 Does a provided e-mail automatically become login to use the service?

 Screenshot